MicrosoftDocs/windows-dev-docs/windows-apps-src/machine-learning/samples.md

 ## MNIST Multilayer Perceptron

-This sample uses the CNTK MNIST model to interpret a numeric digit drawn by the user, demonstrating how to use the Visual Studio Tools for AI plugin with Windows ML code generation.
+[This sample](https://github.com/Microsoft/Windows-Machine-Learning/tree/master/Samples/UWP/MNIST) uses the CNTK MNIST model to interpret a numeric digit drawn by the user.
 You can walk through the sample with a step-by-step tutorial in [Get Started](get-started.md).

 ## SqueezeNet Image Classifier

-[This sample](https://github.com/Microsoft/Windows-Machine-Learning/tree/master/Samples/UWP/SqueezeNetObjectDetection) classifies an image that the user inputs from a collection, demonstrating the basic usage of Windows ML.

-## Artistic image style transfer
+[This sample](https://github.com/Microsoft/Windows-Machine-Learning/tree/master/Samples/UWP/SqueezeNetObjectDetection) detects the predominant object in an image.

+## Candy Style Transfer

-[This sample](https://github.com/Microsoft/Windows-Machine-Learning/tree/master/Samples/UWP/CandyStyleTransfer) transfers an artistic style called Candy onto an image that the user inputs from a file or a photo captured.
+[This sample](https://github.com/Microsoft/Windows-Machine-Learning/tree/master/Samples/UWP/CandyStyleTransfer) transfers an artistic style called Candy onto an image or video stream.

-## Windows Machine Learning Explorer

-This sample is a data driven and generic application that serves as a launch pad to bootstrap ML models to be evaluated by Windows ML.
-It currently includes a scenario of circuit board defect detection model that can detect pictures and a real-time camera feed of a printed circuit board.